Who We Are

 Call Lori: 828.634.1527

-Lori Bailey has had more than 25 years of experience working to protect, equip, and empower our most vulnerable citizens.
-A native of Western North Carolina, Lori holds a Bachelor of Arts in Sociology degree from the University of North Carolina, Asheville.
-After receiving her BA degree, Lori worked for 12 years in various public and not-for-profit roles covering the Asheville and broader Western North Carolina Region in positions working to support individuals with intellectual/developmental disabilities and mental illness, the aging and caregivers for those individuals.
+Lori has nearly 30 years of experience working to protect, equip, and empower our most vulnerable citizens.
+A native of Western North Carolina, Lori holds a Bachelor of Arts degree in Sociology from the University of North Carolina-Asheville.
+After receiving her BA, Lori worked for 12 years in various public and not-for-profit roles covering the Asheville and broader Western North Carolina region in positions working to support individuals with intellectual/developmental disabilities and mental illness, the aging and caregivers for those individuals.
 This work included mobilization and empowerment of recipients of public mental health services to have a voice in state-level system reform efforts.

 Lisa Duff_headshot